ConniCia/radical_cure/README.md

 The PvRM simulates recurrent _P. vivax_ blood-stage infections in trial participants treated with primaquine or tafenoquine for a symptomatic _P. vivax_ infection.
 To estimate the efficacy of a primaquine or tafenoquine regimen, we calibrate the PvRM to clinical trial data via Markov Chain Monte Carlo (MCMC).

-In code **step A**, we fit the PvRM to data from the [IMPROV trial](http://dx.doi.org/10.1016/S0140-6736(19)31285-1) to estimate the hypnozoiticidal efficacy of 7 mg/kg of primaquine over 7 days and of 7 mg/kg of primaquine over 14 days.
+In code **step A**, we fit the PvRM to data from the [IMPROV clinical trial](http://dx.doi.org/10.1016/S0140-6736(19)31285-1) to estimate the hypnozoiticidal efficacy of 7 mg/kg of primaquine over 7 days and of 7 mg/kg of primaquine over 14 days.

 In code **step B**, we fit the PvRM to data from a meta-analysis of clinical trials by [Commons et al.](https://doi.org/10.1016/S1473-3099(23)00430-9) to estimate the hypnozoiticidal efficacy of 3.5 mg/kg of primaquine over 7 or 14 days.